Shisui6/vesper-backend/README.md

 ### Key Features <a name="key-features"></a>

-- Displays data from rails API endpoints
+- Handles logic for storing and retrieving data from the database
+- Handle logic for authentication and authorization
+- Handles logic for returning data to the frontend

 <p align="right">(<a href="#readme-top">back to top</a>)</p>